Medical Evaluation of the Impact of Prolonged Stress on the Body

 - difficulty concentrating

-- decreased mental performance
+- reduced cognitive performance

-- sleep disturbances
+- alterations in sleep patterns

-- irritability or mood swings
+- irritability or mood variability

 - persistent muscle tension

-- feeling of mental overload
+- sense of mental overload

 Factors That Can Contribute to Burnout

-- constant pressure in demanding work environments
+- sustained pressure in demanding work environments

-- lack of physical and mental recovery
+- insufficient physical and mental recovery

-- Frequent travel and circadian rhythm disruptions
+- frequent travel and circadian rhythm disruptions

 Impact of Stress on Physiological Balance